Valoren/Update-Debian/README.md

 # Update-Debian
-Simple update script for Debian like systems
+Simple update shell script for Debian like systems

+Execute with sudo ./update.sh